 He can repair the roof, climbing up to the roof tops to re-arrange and replace old tiles.

 He is a professional ploughman.
 Once the ploughing season comes, he would work with his ox for two weeks.
-This was hard work, but could bring him income of about 2 thousand Yuan.
+This was hard work, but could bring him income of two thousand rmb.
 It is really laborious.
 In addition, he had to cut grass to feed the ox, in case the ox may run about and destroy others’ crops.

 He and his ox walking pass my grass-decorated installation on the wall.